 The bylaw applies to the publicly accessible areas of businesses/retail and includes transit, transit centres and LRT platforms.

 - Face coverings refer to any medical or non-medical mask or other covering that fully covers the nose, mouth and chin.

 - Indoor public places means any property, whether publicly or privately owned that members of the public can access.
 This includes retail stores, entertainment venues, recreation centres, restaurants, transit stations and common areas of residential buildings.
 Business owners can decide for themselves if they wish to refuse service to patrons not wearing face coverings.
 The bylaw does not apply to schools, health care facilities, hospitals, child care facilities or common areas of residential buildings.

 - Public vehicles refers to buses, LRT vehicles, taxis and other vehicles for hire.
 The fine is $100.

 Face coverings can be removed when consuming food as part of a ceremony, or in another designated space.
-They can also be removed when engaged in water activities or physical exercise and in spaces where physical barriers have been installed between the employee and patrons.
+They can also be removed in spaces where physical barriers have been installed between the employee and patrons.

 There are exceptions to who must wear a face covering in public places.
 They include:

 - Those who cannot put one on or remove it without assistance

 - Children under two years of age

 - People who are unable to wear a face covering because of mental or physical concerns or protected reasons under the Alberta Human Rights Act